EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-Now we'll continue with OsTicket in the browser, configure OsTicket with whichever credentials you prefer just make sure you write them down or remember them for later!
+12) Continue with OsTicket in the browser, configure OsTicket with whichever credentials you prefer just make sure you write them down or remember them for later!
 After the credentials we need to add our SQL database to OsTicket so we can have a database for our users information.
 In order to do that we will install HeidiSQL, login with our SQL server credientials we made earlier, and create a new database named osTicket.
 After setting up our database in HeidiSQL we can input our database information on OsTicket.
 </p>
 <p align="center">